(Note: This story originally ran in 2018)

 Turkey and Cheese on Wheat

 You are a broken man.
-Thrown in the towel.
+Throw in the towel.
 There is a wealth of wonder and color in your panorama, and yet you're beaten down to the point of apathy.
 The type of person who lets a bogey on the first hole set the tone for the round.
 How else can you explain ordering the most boring deli meat on the scientifically-proven worst bread?
 I don't know who hurt you, but it's time you get off the sidelines of life.

 The life of the party, Bluto Blutarsky.
 You always go for the green in two and don't give a damn about tomorrow.
 That is you, my friend.
 You are in the South, so of course you are going to go H.A.M. on 'que.
 Unfortunately it's 92 degrees, and that pork ain't sitting too well with last night's 12-pack sloshing around in your stomach.
 No one's ever accused you of prudence.